-The Joint Arranger's will together manage the Offer on behalf of the Trust.
+The Joint Arrangers will together manage the Offer on behalf of the Responsible Entity.
+The Joint Arrangers, Co-Managers and Brokers are entitled to fees from Gryphon Group in respect of the Offer (see Section 13).
 The Joint Arrangers are Morgans Financial Limited ABN 49 010 669 726 AFSL 235410 (Morgans) and National Australia Bank Limited ABN 12 004 044 937 AFSL 230686 (NAB).

-The Joint Arrangers function should not be considered to be an endorsement of the Offer nor a recommendation of the suitability of the Offer for any investor.
-The Joint Arrangers do not guarantee the success or performance of the Trust or the returns (if any) to be received by investors.
+The Joint Arrangers' function should not be considered to be an endorsement of the Offer nor a recommendation of the suitability of the Offer for any investor.
+The Joint Arrangers do not guarantee the success or performance of the Trust, the repayment of capital or the returns (if any) to be received by investors.
 The Joint Arrangers are not responsible for, and have not caused, the issue of this PDS.